If you have started learning how to develop web applications with

 javax.servlet.http

-javax.servlet package holds numerous interfaces
+javax.servlet package holds numerous interfaces and classes that

-container environment.
-The term protocol neutral essentially
+environment.
+The term protocol neutral essentially means that

-implementing an Interface called
+Interface called

 Servlet